aimms/function-reference/data-management/case-management/casefileurltoelement.rst

 ====================

-For each case file that has been accessed during an AIMMS session, a new element is created in the predefined set ``AllCases``.
+For each case file that has been accessed during an AIMMS session, a new element is created in the predefined set :aimms:set:`AllCases`.
 The predefined string parameter :aimms:set:`CaseFileURL` is updated accordingly.
-When working with a selection of case files, for example in a multiple case view, or in statements with the case dot notation, you should actually create a subset of ``AllCases``.
-In that process, it may be useful to find the corresponding element in ``AllCases`` given the url of a case file.
+When working with a selection of case files, for example in a multiple case view, or in statements with the case dot notation, you should actually create a subset of :aimms:set:`AllCases`.
+In that process, it may be useful to find the corresponding element in :aimms:set:`AllCases` given the url of a case file.

 .. code-block:: aimms